-Academically needy students are identified through ACAP Reading and Math.
-These identified students will work on reinforcement skills to improve test scores and grades.
+Academically needy students are identified through Star Reading and Math.
+These identified students and special education students will work on reinforcement skills during Aggie Block and intervention tutoring to improve test scores and grades.

 4. Describe procedures/strategies used to address academic challenges for each group of Migrant, English Learners, Economically Disadvantaged, Special Education, Neglected and/or Delinquent, and Homeless Students.